 - Swap out the chicken for your favorite protein – beef, pork and fried tofu work great in here.

 - Use your favorite vegetables – Nappa cabbage, carrots and mung bean sprouts were used in this recipe but bok choy, broccoli and snap peas work equally as well.

 - For easier weekly meal prep – The vegetables can be prepped ahead of time the day before and stored in a zip-top bag or airtight container.

-- For an extra kick of heat, try using a couple teaspoons of sriracha sauce or some crushed red pepper flakes to spice things up.
+- Try adding a couple teaspoons of sriracha sauce or some crushed red pepper flakes to spice things up.

 - Makes great leftovers – make a batch on Sunday meal prep and pack for your weekly work or school lunch

 Chicken Chow Mein Noodles + MEAL PREP + VIDEO